gs2218/Portfolio/README.md

 # Education

+I attended the Royal Grammar School Guildford - leaving with 3 A* grades at A Level in Maths, Physics and Product Design.

-I am a student at the Dyson School of Design Engineering - Imperial College London.
+Currently, I am a student at the Dyson School of Design Engineering - Imperial College London.

 ## Skills